- City of Dover New HampshireBoard of the City Council

 Not only is this program good for public and environmental health - but it also contributes to fiscal health by saving taxpayer money in the long term.

-Going forward, we ask that the City of Dover commits to stop using toxins in public places, to encourage toxin-free property maintenance for all new developments, and to provide education to businesses and residents about organic property maintenance and least toxic alternatives for weed control.
+Going forward, we ask that the City of Dover commits to stop using toxic pesticides in public places, to encourage organic property maintenance for all new developments, and to provide education to businesses and residents about organic property maintenance and least toxic alternatives for weed control.

 - Board of the City Council